jrkosinski/oracle-example/README.md

 ... you're getting the individual match details for requested matches (client is on the left, oracle is on the right).

+You are encouraged at this point to have a look through the client code, see what public methods are available, read the comments in the code, and come up with some of your own tests to run (and run them here in the console, as above).

 ## Conclusion